Acute kidney injury

 If there's a lot of creatinine in your blood, it means your kidneys are not working as well as they should.

-You may also be asked to give a pee sample and an ultrasound scan of your kidneys may be done to look for any blockages.
+You may also be asked to give a pee sample.

 Investigating the underlying cause